In Kubernetes, a Service is a method for exposing a network application that is running as one or more Pods in your cluster.

 For example, suppose you have a set of Pods that each listen on TCP port 9376

-apiVersion: v1 kind: Service metadata: name: my-service spec: selector: app: MyApp ports: - protocol: TCP port: 80 targetPort: 9376
+apiVersion: v1 kind: Service metadata: name: my-service spec: selector: app.kubernetes.io/name: MyApp ports: - protocol: TCP port: 80 targetPort: 9376

 targets TCP port 9376 on any Pod with the

-The controller for the Service selector will continuously scan for Pods that match its selector, and will then POST any updates to an Endpoint object also named “my-service”.
+The controller for that Service continuously scans for Pods that match its selector, and then makes any necessary updates to the set of EndpointSlices for the Service.

 targetPort.
-By default, and for convenience, the
+By default and for convenience, the

-targetPortwill be set to the same value as the
+targetPortis set to the same value as the

-This works even if there are a mixture of Pods in the Service, with the same network protocol available via different port numbers but a single configured name.
+This works even if there is a mixture of Pods in the Service using a single configured name, with the same network protocol available via different port numbers.
 This offers a lot of flexibility for deploying and evolving your Services.
-For example, you can change the port number that pods expose in the next version of your backend software, without breaking clients.
+For example, you can change the port numbers that Pods expose in the next version of your backend software, without breaking clients.

 Each port definition can have the same